infinum/wordpress-handbook/Development environment setup/Docker.md

 This Dockerfile will first build a local container with PHP, composer, and node.
 At that stage, your theme/plugins can be built.
 It also contains the `RUN bash bin/build-plugins.sh` command.
 You can replace this with your installation script (be it for plugins or theme).
 You'll place composer and npm builds in that shell script.

 After that, you'll build the WordPress container and copy the plugins built in the previous stage.
 You can modify this to your liking.
-Beside this, you'll probably need a Docker image for nginx.
+Besides this, you'll probably need a Docker image for nginx.
 But we won't be going into too much detail about it.

 If you named this file `Dockerfile`, you'll run